ImageMagick/Usage-Markdown/thumbnails/index.md

 The answer is that the masking image is limited only to only adding either pure black or white shades of color.
 By doing this the shading (lighting) effect, and its mask, is essentially merged into the color component of the "*Lighting Effect Mask*".
 As a result of this the alpha channel becomes free to hold the previously separate transparency mask for the final image.
 The limitation of this however is that you can only add white and black shades to the image.
 You can not add for example a gray color to the image being masked.
 Note however that it is posible to add some tints of primary and secondary colors of some color space, but only in a limited way, and I have never seen it used.
-In summery you can not add specific colors or fancy borders to the image, only shades and shadows, highlights and flares, or simple black or white text.
+In summary you can not add specific colors or fancy borders to the image, only shades and shadows, highlights and flares, or simple black or white text.
 However you should not attempt to mix or overlap added white and black effects, as the resulting gray anti-aliasing pixels between the two produces a shaded color from the underlying image, and not the expected gray color.
 That is the drawback with this technique!
 ### Masking images with distortions...

 What is more incredible is that as as the shading colors is just a gray-scale image, you can compress the lighting effects to just one color channel and the alpha channel mask.